gSchool/morning_probs/challenges/questions.md

 ##### !question
-Return 3 columns for each trip: the fare_amount, the payment_type, and the sum of all the fare_amounts for the payment type of that row.
-Look up the syntax for a window function (it will create a subtotal by payment_type).
-Order by descending payment type.
+Return 3 columns for each trip: the fare_amount, the payment_type, and the sum of all the fare_amounts for the same payment type of that row.
+(Look up the syntax for a window function, it will create a subtotal by payment_type).
+Order by payment type.
 ##### !end-question

 ##### !placeholder